mrusme/lemon/README.md

 }
 ```

-Animation cycle time can also be adjusted individually, in order to allow smoohter playback of longer animations:
+Animation cycle time can also be adjusted individually, in order to allow smoother playback of longer animations:

 ```json
 {